 - 3 garlic cloves, diced

-- 15 medium Crimini/Swiss brown mushrooms, roughly diced
+- 15 whole Crimini/Swiss brown mushrooms, roughly diced

 - 1 medium sweet potato (I used the purple skin with white flesh sweet potato), peeled and diced